openedx/openedx-events/docs/decisions/0006-schema-implementation-decisions.rst

             }
         )

-- If you need to add more information to a message, add it as an additional field in “data” attribute in your signal class.
+- If you need to add more information to a message, add it as an additional field in “data” dict in your signal class.

 - Once a keyword has been added to “data” dict, it will be required for all new messages.